skx/cpmulator/test/README.md

 ## Configuration

-We've had to had some configuration to the test-cases to work with assumptions, at the moment the only real config is "newline":
+We've had to had some configuration to the test-cases to work with assumptions, at the moment the only real config options relate to newline handling.

+* `newline` specifies which kind of line-endings to send:
   * "n"
     * A newline is \n
   * "m"
     * A newline is Ctrl-M
   * "both"
-  * A newline is the pair "\n" "Ctrl-m", in that order.
+    * A newline is the pair "Ctrl-m" & "\n", in that order.
+* `pause-on-newline:true`
+  * Will sleep for five seconds after sending a newline.